zhuy16/learning_notes/5_nih_jupyterSetUp.md

 > jupyter lab --ip localhost --port $PORT1 --no-browser # now copy the url to your web browser <br>

-# 2. Using jupyter hub from Locus.
+# 2. Using jupyter hub from Locus (NIAID cluster).

 Just go to https://ai-submit2.niaid.nih.gov:10101/ to start using the Jupyter hub like normal.